MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **MYSQLREADREPLICANAME** | | | MYSQLNAME + Replica | MYSQLNAME + Replica1 ... | Read replica MySQL name.
 | **MYSQLREADREPLICAREGION** | | | REGIONNAME | REGIONNAME | Azure region where the read replica will be deployed.

+> [!TIP]
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Database for MySQL deployment, you can download the full Bash [6-create-mysql.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/6-create-mysql.sh) or Windows Batch [6-create-mysql.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/6-create-mysql.bat) scripts to save you time.

 #### Initialize the variables

 ```bat